Up to seven meetings per year, organised by EASP members, can be sponsored.

 The Executive Committee uses the following criteria to decide whether or not to support EASP meetings:

 - The meeting should be attractive to members of the Association (such that Association funds are being used for the benefit of its members).
-This is why at least 50 % of those persons attending small group or medium size meetings sponsored by the Association should be members of the Association.
+This is why at least 50 % of those persons attending meetings sponsored by the EASP should be members of the Association.
 We also place great value on the full inclusion of PhD students, who should be allowed to participate actively in the meeting.

 - There should be sufficient time before the meetings for their existence to be advertised to the membership through the pages of the Bulletin (thereby allowing members to submit abstracts, apply for travel money, etc.).
-This is why there are strict deadlines for applying for financial support for small group and medium size meetings (see below).
+This is why there are strict deadlines for applying for financial support (see below).

 - The meetings should not, in principle, be part of a continuing series, each of which requires support from the Association (to avoid the annual budget for supporting meetings being committed in advance, and thereby leaving no scope for supporting new activities).
 The Executive Committee recognises that this criterion could undermine attempts to establish networks of researchers drawn from different European countries, and will therefore try to exercise discretion in applying this criterion.
-However, applicants who are planning a small or medium size meeting that is part of an ongoing series should not assume that because one of the previous meetings in that series received financial support, any future meeting in the same series will also be supported.
+However, applicants who are planning a meeting that is part of an ongoing series should not assume that because one of the previous meetings in that series received financial support.
+Any future meeting in the same series will also be supported.